cairo-book/cairo-book/src/ch15-01-dictionaries.md

 There is no performance gain, but it represents another idiomatic way of modifying a dictionary.

+### Dictionaries of Complex Types

+One restriction `Felt252Dict<T>` has that we haven't taked about is the trait `Felt252DictValue<T>`.
+This trait implement the `zero_default` method which is the one that gets called when a value does not exist on the dictionary.
+This is implemented by all except for complex types such as arrays and structs.
+This means that making a dictionary of those type can become a complex thing, you would need to implement a series of trait in order to use the dictionary.
+To compensante for this, the language introduces the `Nullable<T>` type.

+`Nullable<T>` represents the absence of value, and it is usually used in Object Oriented Programming Languages when a reference doesn't point at anywhere.
+The difference with `Option` is that the wrapped value is stored inside a `Box<T>` data type.
+The use `Box<T>` is type inspired in Rust's that allows to store recursive data types.
+An example of

 ### Dictionaries as Struct Members

 Defining dictionaries as  struct members is possible in Cairo but to correctly interact with them some work is required.
 Let us show with an example.